 For instance, if you’re a Boston-area exterminator, you’ll probably want to optimize your site for the keyword “best pest control Boston.”

-Make sure this content is helpful to your audience, not salesy.
+Make sure this content is helpful to your audience, not sales-y.
 That will increase the odds that people will stick around and read it.
-(This is vital to SEO, as we’ll cover in tip #4.)
+(We cover this in tip #4.)